jakedev796/szurubooru-scripts/README.md

 - Perfect for cleaning up old uploads that missed tagging

 ### **add-characters**
-Brute-force character tagging for your entire collection
+Brute-force character tagging for your collection
-- **Processes ALL posts** in your Szurubooru instance
+- **Processes posts** in your Szurubooru instance (all posts by default)
 - **Only extracts and adds character tags** from WD14 Tagger
 - **Preserves all existing tags** - only adds missing character tags
 - Skips videos automatically
-- Perfect for retroactively adding characters to your entire collection
+- Perfect for retroactively adding characters to your collection
+- **Range support**: Use `--start-post` and `--end-post` to process specific ranges

 ### **full** / **legacy**
 Backward compatibility modes